Find answers to the most frequently asked questions about EpiCARE, and rare and complex epilepsies.

 EpiCARE’s activities include:

-EpiCARE has 24 full members, 15 affiliated members and 16 collaborating partners.
-In 2022, 13 new members will join the network.
+EpiCARE has 38 full members, 12 affiliated members and 16 collaborating partners.

 The network is composed of 42 medical teams working in healthcare provider facilities.
 Once they join the network, they have the rights and duties to take actively part into the activities of the network, leading to better diagnostics, better treatments and further spreading of knowledge on the rare and complex epilepsies.
 EpiCARE achieves its goals thanks to communication, clinical, research and educational activities.